Eurovision Young Dancers 1995

-The Eurovision Young Dancers 1995 was the sixth edition of the Eurovision Young Dancers, held at the Palais de Beaulieu in Lausanne, Switzerland, on 6 June 1995.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Swiss Broadcasting Corporation (SRG SSR), dancers from nine countries participated in the televised final.
-A total of fifteen countries took part in the competition. and made their début while and decided not to participate.
+Eurovision Young Dancers 1995 was the 6th edition of Eurovision Young Dancers.
+It consisted of a semi-final on 3 June and a final on 6 June 1995, held at Palais de Beaulieu in Lausanne, Switzerland, and presented by Géraldine Chaplin and Jean-Pierre Pastori.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Swiss Broadcasting Corporation (SRG SSR).

+Dancers representing fifteen countries took part in the competition, with nine of them participating in the televised final.
+Hungary and Russia made their début while Denmark and Estonia decided not to participate.
 However, the Danish broadcaster DR broadcast the event as did the broadcasters in Bulgaria and Romania.

-The semi-final took place days 3 before the final (3 June 1995).
-Like in the previous contests, each country could participate with one or two dancers, male or female, not older than 19, that could perform one or two different dances: either a 2 variations (individual) no longer than 5 minutes each or a pas de deux (couples) no longer than 10 minutes.
+Like in the previous contests, each participating broadcaster could enter one or two dancers, male or female, not older than 19, that could perform one or two different dances: either a 2 variations (individual) no longer than 5 minutes each or a pas de deux (couples) no longer than 10 minutes.